mnkth01a/MultiFunction_Shield/README.md

-# Building a libary for the Arduino capatabilty Multi-Function Shield
+# Building a libary for the Arduino Multi-Function Shield

 Like the Velleman VMA209, or the Arduino Multi-Function shields.